Jack Kerouac, Allen Ginsberg, William S Burroughs, Lawrence Ferlinghetti, North Beach…

 Caffe Trieste is an Italian-themed coffee house that was erected in 1956 by Italy’s own Giovanni Giotta in North Beach (It should be noted that at the time, North Beach was the Little Italy of San Francisco).
 Because of his entrepreneurial efforts, Papa Gionni Giotta is known as The Espresso Pioneer – having been credited as the man who brought Espresso to the West Coast.

 Of course, I had to grab an espresso at this cute little cafe, and while I was in line, this long-haired hippie type came over to me and gave me a flyer to a poetry reading he was hosting the next week.
-My only thought was that if I lived in San Francisco full time I absolutely would have been there.
-C’est la vie.
+All I could say was that if I lived in San Francisco full time I absolutely would have been there.

 Visit Caffe Trieste: